 A se-lection of recent exhibitions includes The Secret and Abiding Politics of Stones (2015-2016) at Casa del Lago, Mexico City; The Lulennial: A Slight Gestuary at Lulu, Mexico City, co-curated with Fabiola Iza (2015); The Registry of Promise at La Fondazione Giu-liani, Rome, 2014, Le Parc St. Léger, Pougues-les-Eaux, France, 2014, Le Crédac, Ivry, France, 2014, and De Vleeshal, Middelburg, Holland, 2015; The 12th Swiss Sculpture Exhibition in Biel/Bienne, Switzerland, entitled Le Mouvement, co-curated with Gianni Jetzer, 2014; and Manners of Matter, Salzburger Kunstverein, Salzburg, 2014.
 He is a contributing editor of Art Review, a contributing editor of Art-Agenda, and his writing has appeared in many magazines, on-line publications and catalogs.

-During a week, the curator shared the same environment with artist Christopher Page at the residency, following the development of his paintings during his stay in Rio de Janeiro.
-They visited museums, cultural centers and they talked about art.
-At the end of this period, Sharp wrote a text about the work of Page.
+During a week, the curator shared the residency with artist Christopher Page, following the development of his paintings.
+At the end of this period, Sharp wrote a text about the work developed by Page.

 “It was indeed special and in many ways ideal.
 It felt like a week-long studio visit in which Chris and I talked about his work and art in general, having many great conversations, while looking at art and getting to know the city.
 Thus when it came time to write a text for him, I felt like I really had a lot to work with, which is a very unique experience.”